csound/csound/mingw64/post_installation_tests/README.md

 2. test_vst.csd for CsoundVST.
 1. test_with_html.csd for CsoundQt, NW.js, and Android.
 1. test_in_html.html for NW.js.
-1. test.py to test the Python interface.
+1. test.py for the Python interface.
-1. test.lua to test the Lua interface.
+1. test.lua for the Lua interface.
-1. test.java to test the Java interface.
+1. test.java for the Java interface.

 ## Features Tested

-These tests exercise the following features, but all features are not necessarily tested in each test piece.
+The test pieces exercise the following features, but all features are not necessarily tested in each piece.

 1. The OSC opcodes.
 1. The signal flow graph opcodes.
 1. The fluidsynth opcodes.
 1. The STK opcodes.
+1. The vst4cs opcodes (requires the 64 bit Pianoteq VST plugin).
 1. The Lua opcodes.
 1. The Python opcodes.
-1. The vst4cs opcodes (requires the 64 bit Pianoteq VST plugin).